A Different Kind of Pub Crawl in London: History, Ale, and Hidden Stories

 • Guides who share the stories behind the pubs, the streets, and even the oddities on the walls

-You can enjoy a pint (or four), but you also gain a deeper sense of the city’s past and the role pubs play in it.
+You can enjoy a pint or few, and also gain a deeper sense of the city’s past and the role pubs play in it.

 Several friends sit at a wooden table in a cozy London pub, smiling and toasting with glasses of beer and cider.